-From HIIT sessions to boot camp classes to strength training, planks tend to find their way into almost every workout.
+HIIT circuit, boot camp classes, strength training sessions — planks tend to find their way into almost every workout.
 And for good reason.
-Not only do they fire up your core, but your shoulders and legs too.
+Not only do they fire up your core, but your shoulders and legs, too.
 That's why, to do them correctly, you need muscular strength and endurance from head to toe.

 Video of the Day